- The Program has been published.

 ROSCon will happen September 21st-22nd, 2017 in Vancouver, Canada!

 That’s the Thursday and Friday immediately preceding IROS, which is happening at the same venue, the Vancouver Convention Centre in Vancouver, Canada.
 So if you’re planning your travel to IROS, just add a couple of days to the trip so that you can join us for ROSCon in Vancouver, Canada.

-Registration for ROSCon 2017 has not yet opened.
+Registration for ROSCon 2017 is open:

 ROSCon 2017 is a chance for ROS developers of all levels, beginner to expert, to spend an extraordinary two days learning from and networking with the ROS community.
 Get tips and tricks from experts and meet and share ideas with fellow developers.